-Masterenzo Mastering is a Rotterdam based dedicated music mastering facility owned by mastering engineer Renzo van Riemsdijk.
+Masterenzo Mastering is owned by Rotterdam based mastering engineer Renzo van Riemsdijk.

-The studio (Enjoy the Silence) is located in an old house built in 1927 and oozes vibe and energy.
+The studio is located in an old house built in 1927 and oozes vibe and energy.

 The room is set up with a living room atmosphere in mind and has a great sound.
 It connects to the outside world through beautiful stained glass windows.